Vostok-2 mission: First day in space

 At 18:30, before his historic nap in space, Titov used the toilet for the first and last time during his mission, another first and space, which Soviet press preferred not to advertise around the world.
 However, it was a great relief for life support engineers and doctors, whom Titov assured without any hesitation that to his surprise the "flow" was as easy as on Earth.
 (509)

-He woke up several times in the middle of his sleeping period, the last time, just 15 minutes before the end of the rest.
-He then fall asleep again and woke only 35 minutes late!
-However, ground controllers, apparently seeing normal pulse of the pilot did not sound any alarms.
-(507) Yet, Korolev's associate, Boris Chertok, remembered a mounting nervousness at mission control and the chief-designer's swift readiness to blame military personell at ground control stations for "oversleeping" communication sessions.
+Titov later said that falling asleep in weightlessness was much easier than in the simulator on Earth, where there was always an urge to change the body position.
+Still, he woke up several times in the middle of his sleeping period, once during the 10th and 11th orbit, the last time, just 15 minutes before the end of the rest period during the 13th orbit.
+He then fall asleep again and woke up 35 minutes late.
+However, ground controllers, apparently seeing normal pulse of the pilot, did not sound any alarms.
+(507) As usual, they gave him latest data for the Globus update.
+Yet, Korolev's associate, Boris Chertok, remembered a mounting nervousness at mission control and the chief-designer's swift readiness to blame military personnel at ground control stations for "oversleeping" communication sessions.
 (27)

 Return to Earth

-The geography of the Vostok-2's reentry trajectory emulated that of Gagarin's, with braking maneuver near Africa, reentry over the Mediterranean Sea and the landing near Saratov.
+The descent trajectory of the Vostok-2 mission largely emulated that of Gagarin's, with the braking maneuver near Africa, the reentry over the Mediterranean Sea and the landing near the city of Saratov in Southern Russia.
 As Vostok-2 spacecraft entered the atmosphere, with its two main components still loosely connected by the umbilical cable, Titov left blinds of the cabin windows open "out of curiosity," as he later explained it.
 He saw ominous orange glow appear behind the glass and later pieces of melting antennas zoom by.

 Following the reentry, Titov ejected from the spacecraft.
 A moment before the catapult rocketed him out of the cabin, Titov was distracted by a peeling piece of interior insulation, which was probably torn off after the jettisoning of the hatch.
 He slightly turned his head away from a prescribed ejection position and the following jolt of the ejection caused his nose to hit the helmet interior.
 As he soared away from his capsule on the ejection seat, several drops of blood from his injured nose fell onto the glass of the helmet.
 After several wild turns caused by the messy opening of the stabilization parachute, the seat started smooth descent toward cloudy mist below with only few breaks revealing the ground.
 The next jolt thrown Titov away from his seat and the main parachute opened next.
 This time his feet were hit, apparently by the separation of the emergency supply kit.
 (509)

 In the last hundreds of meters before the ground, Titov struggled to control the parachutes in the incoming wind, which rotated him wildly.
-He saw his cabin land not far from the railway line, quickly approached by a car and people.
+He saw his capsule land not far from the railway line, quickly approached by a car and by many people.
 To his surprise, the wind carried him toward the railway line, as a Moscow-bound train was rumbling just below him.

-In the last gust of wind, he hit the ground with his back, just few dozen meters from the railway into the field and just seconds after the train have passed by.
-His head hit the helmet again and he made a somersault on the plowed dirt, as pain was ringing in his ears.
-After being dragged for around 15 meters, Titov finally managed to detach parachutes.
+With the final gust of wind, he hit the ground with his back on the field, just few dozen meters from the railway and just seconds after the train had passed.
+His head hit the helmet again and he made a somersault in the plowed dirt, as pain was ringing in his ears.
+After being dragged for around 15 meters, Titov finally managed to detach his parachutes.
 (509)

-Agricultural workers arrived just in time and helped Titov to get out of the spacesuit.
+Several agricultural workers arrived just in time and helped Titov to get out of the spacesuit.
 Titov then took a ride on one of two cars to his landing capsule some five kilometers away.
-Surrounded by cheerful crowds, Titov recovered his journal and film from the capsule and had some water.
+Surrounded by cheerful crowds, Titov recovered his journal and a film from the capsule and had some water.